 Because of its textured finish and very subtle colors, oil pastel colors produce an outstanding effect with this pastel paper.
 It makes combining oil pastel colors so much simpler, making every color and texture enhancement effective.

 Moreover, one thing I admire about this pastel paper is that it is acid-free.
 It is beneficial as it maintains the quality and longevity of my pastel drawings and paintings.
 The colors remain pleasingly vibrant for a very long time.
-Therefore, if you’re looking for the best paper for pastel painting, this will also do.
+Therefore, if you’re looking for the perfect paper for pastel painting, this will also do.

 I also love how this set has a huge array of colors.
 It helps me properly choose what pastel color to use to make my work of art well-blended and eye-pleasing.